THE DIANA AWARD ANTI-BULLYING PROGRAMME PRESENTS

 3. How can I prepare my child for the challenges ahead at a new school?

 It’s important to have an open relationship with your child, ensure they know you are there to support them.
 We would recommend having an open discussion around what is bullying and what they can do if they are experiencing it.
 Ensure that they have everything ready for school well ahead of time and you have talked through any worries or concerns they may have about starting school.
-Keep an open dialogue with your child when they start school and be sure to ask them basic questions about how their day has been etc.
+Keep an open dialogue with your child when they start school and be sure to ask them basic questions about how their day has been and so on.

 1. What can I do to help promote friendship?